Communications with Stakeholders

 Although quarterly board meetings are arranged every year, additional meetings are called should circumstances require it.
 Six board meetings were called during the 2019 financial year.
 In 2019, the chairman with the assistance of the company secretary, led a formal review of the effectiveness of the board and its committees.

 Each director completed a detailed evaluation questionnaire and an analysis of the findings was presented to the board.
 There was agreement that the board was operating effectively.
 The results were positive and action plans were agreed upon where required.

 Composition of the Board of Directors

-The board comprises four executive directors and seven independent non-executive directors.
+The board comprises four executive directors and nine independent non-executive directors.
 All directors serve for a maximum period of three years and are subject to retirement by rotation and re-election by shareholders in general meeting.

 Board appointments are made in terms of the policy on nominations and appointments, such appointments are transparent and a matter for the board as a whole.
 There are no fixed term contracts for executive directors and the notice period for termination or resignation is one calendar month.
 There is no restraint of trade period for executive directors.